-Berlin Mathematical School (BMS) is a joint graduate school of the mathematics departments of the three major Berlin universities, Freie Universität Berlin, Humboldt-Universität zu Berlin, and Technische Universität Berlin.
-The doctoral program attracts outstanding students from around the world.
+Berlin Mathematical School (BMS) is a joint graduate school of Freie Universität Berlin, Humboldt-Universität zu Berlin, and Technische Universität Berlin.
+Its doctoral program attracts outstanding graduate students from around the world.

-Up to now, more than 50 graduate students have earned a doctorate in mathematics at BMS.
-BMS alumni are scattered throughout the world as postdocs conducting research at major universities in Berkeley, Paris, Boston, Stockholm, Princeton, or Zurich.
+To date, more than 150 graduate students have earned their doctorate in mathematics from BMS.
+Alumni can be found all over the world, working as postdocs at universities in Berkeley, Boston, Princeton, Paris, Stockholm, Princeton, and Zurich.

-Plans for the second funding period include providing financial support for German students in the program to spend a period of time studying and doing research outside of Germany.
-Strategic cooperation agreements have been concluded with selected universities in Jerusalem, Warwick, and Zurich, and more will follow.
-Additional plans include expanding the postdoctoral program, which would also benefit the graduate students by giving them a wider range of specialized courses to choose from.
+During the second funding period, financial support was provided for German students in the program to spend a period of time studying and doing research outside of Germany.
+Strategic cooperation agreements were concluded with selected universities in Jerusalem, Warwick, and Zurich, and more will follow.
+Expanding the postdoctoral program also benefits the graduate students by giving them a wider range of specialized courses to choose from.

 Besides Berlin Mathematical School, Freie Universität is home to six other graduate schools funded through the German Excellence Initiative: